timedreamer/jhblog/content/post/2019-02-08-qucik-snp-calling-using-samtools-bcftools.md

 ## 5. Filter SNPs

 From last step, we will have a lot of false SNPs that may only have several sequences support.
 To filter low quality SNPs, I used the criteria `DP > 300` which means at least 300 reads support the SNP.
 Also I only look at the homozygous site `GT == 1|1`.
-The final `vcf` files were ~6M.
+The final `vcf` files were about 6M.

 ```shell
 bcftools view rice_ir108_var.bcf |vcffilter -f "DP > 300" -g "GT = 1|1" > rice_ir108_var_DP300_GT11.vcf&